Canonical Founder Talks About Ubuntu Desktop Switching From Unity To GNOME, And Focus On Cloud

 Other failures:

-And of course absolutely horrifi
+And of course absolutely horrific color schemes

 Yawn.
 Back to Fluxbox.
 (Score:1)